martincostello/SignInWithAppleSample/README.md

-# _Sign In with Apple_ Example Integration
+# _Sign in with Apple_ Example Integration

 | | Linux/macOS | Windows |
 |:-:|:-:|:-:|
 | **Build Status** | [![Build status](https://img.shields.io/travis/com/martincostello/SignInWithAppleSample/master.svg)](https://travis-ci.com/martincostello/SignInWithAppleSample) | [![Build status](https://img.shields.io/appveyor/ci/martincostello/signinwithapplesample/master.svg)](https://ci.appveyor.com/project/martincostello/signinwithapplesample) |

-This repository contains a sample implementation of [_Sign In with Apple_](https://developer.apple.com/sign-in-with-apple/) for ASP.NET Core 2.2 written in C#.
+This repository contains a sample implementation of [_Sign in with Apple_](https://developer.apple.com/sign-in-with-apple/) for ASP.NET Core 2.2 written in C#.

 ## Overview

-_Sign In with Apple_ is a way of allowing users of websites to sign in using their Apple ID.
+_Sign in with Apple_ is a way of allowing users of websites to sign in using their Apple ID.

-This example integration shows a minimal sample of how to integrate _Sign In with Apple_ a website to authenticate a user using their Apple ID and retrieve their email address (or a relay address to it) and their name*.
+This example integration shows a minimal sample of how to integrate _Sign in with Apple_ a website to authenticate a user using their Apple ID and retrieve their email address (or a relay address to it) and their name*.

 _*Retrieving the user's email and name is not yet implemented._